 The Blue Flag is a prestigious, international eco-label for beaches and marinas.
 Communities earn the award by meeting strict criteria for environmental education, water quality, environmental management, and safety and services.
+In total there are just 27 beaches and nine marina across Canada that fly the Blue Flag in 2018.
 Each of the Blue Flag beaches and marinas in Ontario’s Southwest has its own story and local character.
 Together, these Blue Flag communities have tons to offer visitors.

 On Lake Huron you’ll find Grand Bend Beach in the municipality of Lambton Shores.
 With miles of soft sand, warm water, a state of the art splash pad and lifeguards, this beach has been a family favourite for many generations.
 In the 1920s Henry Ford himself held annual company picnics on the beach!
 The town is steeped in history, and visitors today can take self-guided historical walks around the town.
 Or simply meander from the beach up Main Street, a beautifully designed strip with lots of restaurants, shops, and even mini put.
 While you’re at the beach, check out the restored sand dunes and native grasses, and learn why these natural features are so important to shoreline ecosystem.
 With so much to do in walking distance of the beach, Grand Bend Beach is the perfect summer getaway.